-Guidance on State Implementation of the JRJ Program
+State Implementation of the JRJ Program

-The JRJ administering agency shall conduct outreach and education and begin or continue soliciting applications from eligible beneficiaries.
-States and territories are encouraged to design their JRJ Grant Program based on their experience in administering the program in previous years, along with similar state-run programs, and should consider the purpose of the Act in the planning and implementation process.
+States and territories are encouraged to design their JRJ Grant Program based on their experience in administering it in previous years, along with similar state-run programs, and should consider the purpose of the Act in the planning and implementation process.
+The JRJ administering agency is strongly encouraged to conduct outreach and education and begin or continue soliciting applications from eligible beneficiaries.